HYF-Class21/agile-development-group4-loruki-rebuild/planning/development-strategy.md

 ### Site title/logo CSS

-- [ ] writen in color white with a blue background for the div.
+- [ ] written in color white with a blue background for the div.

 ## 2. Site Navigation